Keerthanapri/Keerthanapri/README.md

 ## 🎉 **Fun Facts About Me!**
 🎨 I love sketching & digital art—it’s my stress buster!
+🎥 I love to edit videos and also interested in photography!
 🌍 I enjoy exploring new places and trying different cuisines!
 🎧 Music is my daily motivation—can’t work without it!
-🐱 I am a huge cat lover!
+🐱 I am a cat lover!
 (Still waiting to adopt one 🐾)
 💡 I believe: "Good design is obvious.
 Great design is transparent."

 ---